 - an annual student conference, focussed on careers advice and personal development, which is followed by a social event.

-We are affiliated to the National Union of Students and Student Central (the University of London Union).
+We are affiliated to the National Union of Students

 The ICR considers student involvement to be an essential element in the decision-making process.
 Student representation is preserved in the ICR's articles of association.

 The student committee includes representatives on the ICR's key academic committees, including the Board of Trustees (one student member) and the Academic Board (two student members).